 Proper prep is always your best friend in getting long lasting results.

 After removing the old floor and anything on top of it, like a toilet, assess the subfloor.
 If there isn’t an APA underlayment that’s mostly smooth and in good shape underneath, I suggest that you add one.
-It’s as simple as cutting to match the floor size and screwing it down to the subfloor.
+It’s as simple as cutting to match the floor size and screwing or tacking it down to the subfloor with a nail gun.

 Patch any seams, obvious dents, or defects in the underlayment.
-We screwed along the seams, so it was easy to cover any screws with patch.
+We screwed/tack along the seams, so it was easy to cover any screws with floor patch.

 You peel. and. stick.

 Just kidding.
 There’s a bit more to it, but not much!